jasongrimes/fretboardfoundation/_chapters/020-chords/030-treble-string-triads.md

 the top-three (1-3),
 upper-middle (2-4),
 lower-middle (3-5),
-and bottom-three (4-6).
+and bottom-three (4-6) strings.

-It’s particularly useful to know the following three-note triads with roots on the treble strings.
+It’s particularly useful to know the "treble triads" presented in this chapter.
-They sound good in a lot of contexts, they are easy to play and can be played quickly.
+They sound good in a lot of contexts; they are easy to play and can be played quickly.
 It’s straightforward to embellish them with bass notes or color tones when desired.
 It’s easy to sprinkle them into melody lines,